eroc123/obsidian-notes/Computer Science/13 - Data representation/Enumerator.md

 ThisSeason <-- Autumn
 NextSeason <-- ThisSeason + 1 // NextSeason is set to Spring - increment the enumerator by one an it takes on the next value of the set.

+basically just imagine a dictionary, Summer is tied to value 1, Spring is tied to value 2, etc.